 Durban Climate Change Conference - November/December 2011

 Under the Ad hoc Working Group on Long-term Cooperative Action under the Convention (AWG-LCA), Parties agreed to a

-continue working on ways to further enhance the monitoring and review of the effectiveness of capacity-building,
+the SBI to continue working on ways to further enhance the monitoring and review of the effectiveness of

-including through the newly created Durban Forum on capacity-building.
-The COP decided that the Durban Forum would
+capacity-building, including through the newly created Durban Forum on capacity-building.
+The COP decided that the

-take the form of an annual, in-session event open to the participation of Parties and other stakeholders involved
+Durban Forum would take the form of an annual, in-session event open to the participation of Parties and other

 Bonn Climate Change Conference - May 2012

 on Capacity-building was one of the highlights of the Bonn Climate Change Conference in May 2012.
 It gave voice